Europe seeks more action against Mediterranean migrant smugglers

 "I see a broad consensus on the need to start phase two ... that would mean the capture and disposal of vessels," Mogherini said, adding that EU warships could have already intervened on at least 16 occasions over the past 5 weeks to confront smugglers if EU operations had be given the go-ahead to do so.

-"This is one fundamental part in our fight against the trafficking organizations.
+"This is one fundamental part in our fight against the trafficking organisations.
 Making their life difficult, if not impossible, is a very important element."

-People smugglers typically abandon the laden, flimsy boats several kilometers (miles) off the Libyan coast and let the sea's current take people towards Malta and Italian shores.
+People smugglers typically abandon the laden, flimsy boats several kilometres (miles) off the Libyan coast and let the sea's current take people towards Malta and Italian shores.

 EU approval for warships to operate in the high seas would allow vessels to be searched while smugglers are still on board, an EU military official told Reuters.